starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 **Hypothesis:** Services and element resources should have first-class concept routes, while lifecycle remains the progression page that connects them.

+**Conclusion:** Services and element resources are app-facing concepts with their own routes.
+Lifecycle remains the progression page: resources add setup, sync, and cleanup; services choose app ownership; element resources attach work to framework-supplied DOM elements.

 **Prepare**

 - Identify the sections currently compressed into `concepts/lifecycle.md`.